shellspec/shellspec/README.md

 ShellSpec is a BDD unit testing framework for dash, bash, ksh, zsh and all POSIX shells that provides first-class features such as coverage reporting, parallel execution and parameterized testing and more.
 It was developed as a development / test tool for developing cross-platform shell scripts.
-It has been implemented in POSIX-compliant shell script and has been tested in many environments, and works not only on PC but also in restricted environments such as cloud and embedded.
+It has been implemented in POSIX compliant shell script and has been tested in many environments, and works not only on PC but also in restricted environments such as cloud and embedded.

 ### Features

 - Works with all POSIX compliant shells (dash, bash, zsh, ksh, busybox, etc...)
-- Implemented by shell scripts with minimal dependencies (use only a few basic POSIX-compliant commands)
+- Minimal dependencies (use only a few basic POSIX-compliant commands)
-- BDD style specfile interpretable as a shell script
+- BDD style specfile compatible with shell script syntax (can mix shell scripts)
-- Supports nestable blocks with scope like lexical scope
+- Structured test using nestable blocks with scoped (isolation between tests)
 - Easy to mock and stub in cooperation with scope
 - Skip / pending of the examples, and support of easy-to-skip "x" known as "xit"
-- Hooks before / after examples
+- Before / After and BeforeAll / BeforeAll hooks
 - Parameterized examples for Data-Driven tests
 - Execution filtering by line number, id, focus, tag and example name
-- Quick execution to run only not-passed examples the last time they ran
+- Quick execution to run examples that not-passed (or failed) the last time it ran
+- Execution with trace output for debugging
 - Parallel execution, random ordered execution and dry-run execution
 - Modern reporting (colorized, failed line number, progress / documentation / TAP / JUnit formatter)
 - Coverage ([Kcov](http://simonkagstrom.github.io/kcov/index.html) integration) and Profiler
-- Friendly with Docker and CI
+- Friendly with CI and provides Docker images with ShellSpec pre-installed
-- Builtin simple task runner
+- Built-in project directory generator and simple task runner
-- Extensible architecture (custom matcher, custom formatter, etc...)
+- Extensible architecture (custom assertion, custom matcher, etc...)

-Subproject: [ShellMetrics](https://github.com/shellspec/shellmetrics) - Cyclomatic Complexity Analyzer
+Subproject: [ShellMetrics](https://github.com/shellspec/shellmetrics) - Cyclomatic Complexity Analyzer for shell scripts

 ### Supported shells and platforms